Age verification

 Several core principles contribute to successful age assurance.
 These include proportionality, optionality, safeguarding, compliance, end-user privacy, experience, and education.
 This series will delve into these core principles and explore how they each contribute to successful age assurance.
 Let’s start with proportionality.

-Understanding proportionality
+Understanding proportionality in age assurance

 Different online platforms have varying levels of risk associated with them, depending on the nature of the services they offer and the potential consequences of underage access.
 The level of age assurance required by regulators should, therefore, be proportionate to the platform’s associated risk, and different methods can be used to suit different use cases.
+This is the essence of proportionality in age assurance.

 Choosing the right age assurance methods